mp125uml/gcp-asset-inv-ACT/README.md

 ```

 ## Execute it from a cloud function
-**NOTE**: this has not yet been tested with this version of the script

 The user creating the function will require the following role: `roles/cloudfunctions.admin`.
 And the following API has to be enabled: `cloudfunctions.googleapis.com`.

 Run the following to create the cloud function:

 ```bash
 # setup all the variables